fenago/puppet-course/quickstart/md/Lab_4.md

 Cron is the mechanism on Unix-like systems which runs scheduled jobs, sometimes known as batch jobs, at specified times or intervals.
-For example, system housekeeping []{#id140 .indexterm}tasks, such as log rotation or checking for security updates, are run from cron.
+For example, system housekeeping tasks, such as log rotation or checking for security updates, are run from cron.
 The details of what to run and when to run it are kept in a specially formatted file called
 `crontab` (short for **cron table**).